Dr. Dolittle (franchise): Films

+Original

 Doctor Dolittle (1967)

 Dr. John Dolittle, an Englishman from a small village in the United Kingdom, specializes in providing medical care for and verbally conversing with various Fauna.
 Because of his care for animals, his practice with patients has fallen by the wayside.
 Dolittle helps a seal escape a circus by dressing her as a human.
 When it's observed that he pushes her into the ocean, Dolittle's newfound business in communicating with and helping animals, finds him placed in an insane asylum.
 Dolittle's closest friends, both animal and human, come to the rescue when he is placed on trial for suspected murder.
 After freeing him from captivity, together with Dolittle – Emma Fairfax, and the animal friends – escape and set sail on a boat to find a legendary creature, the Great Pink Sea Snail.
 The team discovers the snail on a reclusive island, after a run-in with the indigenous tribe that lives there.
 Dolittle is surprised to find that the people are fluent in English, due to their studies of various novels that wash ashore.
 After their discovery, the Great Pink Sea Snail carries Emma, and the animals back to England.
 Though Emma expresses her love for him, Dolittle insists she returns to her home.
 Dolittle resolves to studying the islanders, and in finding another mythical animal called the Giant Luna Moth.
 After time has passed, Emma returns to the island with the animals to relay good news: Doctor Dolittle has been proven innocent, and can return home.
 The group begins their voyage, with Dolittle riding the back of the giant moth.